aditiohri/blawg/README.md

 # Daisy Blog

 ## TO DO
+* add title page to tag section / maybe to all posts?
 * show tags in previews
-* add title page to tag section / maybe to all posts?
 * move tags to their own folder / type file etc
 * add tags to menu
+* update avatar with personal pic
+* customize color scheme
+* update title of blog
+* add content to about
+* add content to contact
 * pagination
 * search feature for tags / posts